 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other has no long-term value — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other reduces my vocabulary to four letter words — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Who says I'm late to the social party?
+I can now omit vowels and apostrophes with impunity.

 Why do software companies think they know what’s best for everyone?
 In the case of Microsoft, rolling out Windows 10 without asking… make… Stef… mad.
 Stef SMASH Microsoft.